-The parties may wish to consider, as an alternative, an approach under which some decommissioning would take place during the process of all-party negotiations.
+The parties may wish to consider, as an alternative, an approach under which some decommissioning would take place as a part of the process of all-party negotiations.

 From one side has come the demand that there must be some decommissioning before negotiations can begin.
 From the other has come the insistence that no decommissioning can occur until the very end of the process, after negotiations have produced an agreed political settlement.